helium/HIP/0024-transfer-percentage-of-hotspot.md

 to deploy more hotspots and hosts would be more willing to participate in host-owner relationships.

 An additional motivation for this added functionality is the fact that this enables securitization of hotspots.
-This securitization
-...
-For example, an owner with 100 hotspots could sell off 10% ownership of their fleet in order to raise cash to deploy more hotspots.
+For example, an owner of a hotspot could sell off a percantage of his hotspot in order to raise cash to purchase an additional hotspot.
+In a similar fashion, an owner with 100 hotspots could auction off a bundled percentage ownership of their fleet on an exchange capable of supporting this new security.

-(TBD)

 # Stakeholders
 [stakeholders]: #stakeholders